-Drive Unit Trim Switch-Labeled "Drives," these switches activate the drive units' power trim feature.
-The starboard switch controls the starboard drive unit's power trim.
+Drive Unit Trim Switch-Labeled "Drives," these switches activate the drive units' power trim feature for those formula models outfitted with stern drive power.
 Push and hold the top of the switch to raise the drive unit.
 Push and hold the bottom of the switch to lower the drive unit.
-Use this switch in combination with the trim gauge to maximize your boat's performance.
+Use this switch in combination with the trim gauge to maximize your boat performance.